Do This, Not That: Tips for More Efficient Patent Searches

 One of the most time-consuming drawbacks of most patent search engines is how patent search results are presented to users.
 Typically, search results appear in a list format that shows only limited information about the results themselves, such as patent titles and document numbers.
 To view the substance of each result, users often need to click a link to view a patent document in its entirety.

-What To Do Instead: Use patent document previews to determine relevancy; then read relevant documents as necessary.
+For Efficient Patent Searches: Use patent document previews to determine relevancy; then read relevant documents as necessary.

 Patent professionals need a simpler way to determine whether a patent document is relevant to their search, or whether it should be disregarded.
 Once they have gathered relevant patent documents, they can always conduct a more thorough analysis after their search is over.
 The TotalPatent One interface was designed with its users in mind.
 Users are shown a preview of each resulting patent document’s most critical information to help users better determine each document’s relevancy.